grahamplata/hugo/content/projects/matchmaking/index.md

 └── state
 ```

-The queue entry has a time-to-live that is refreshed by heartbeats.
-This acts as a liveness lease.
-If metadata expires while a player ID remains in a sorted set, the engine recognizes the orphaned member and removes it on its next scan.
+The queue entry has a ttl that is refreshed by heartbeats.
+If metadata expires while a player ID remains in a sorted set, we remove the orphaned member on its next scan.

-Redis is doing more than persisting a list.
-Its atomic operations and Lua scripts are the synchronization boundary between handler goroutines and multiple matchmaker replicas.

 ## The expanding window